theninthsky/client-side-rendering/README.md

 This proves to us the well-known fact that RTT (and not download speed) has the most impact on web pages load times, even when served from a nearby CDN edge.

-Additionally, we can see that after the `index.html` file is downloaded, we have a large timespan where the browser does nothing and just waits for the scripts to be download:
+Additionally, we can see that after the HTML file is downloaded, we have a large timespan where the browser does nothing and just waits for the scripts to be download:

 ![Browser Idle Period](images/browser-idle-period.png)

 This is a lot of precious time (marked in green) that the browser could use to execute scripts and speed up the page's visibility (and interactivity).

-The way we can eliminate both of these problems is by inlining the render-critical scripts right into the `index.html`:
+The way we can eliminate both of these problems is by inlining the render-critical scripts right into the HTML file:

 ```diff
 optimization: {